1970 United States gubernatorial elections: California

 Incumbent Republican Governor and future President Ronald Reagan was elected to a second term as governor with about 53% of the vote over Speaker of the State Assembly Jesse Unruh.

 Connecticut

 Incumbent John Dempsey, a Democrat, did not seek re-election.
-Sixth District Congressman Thomas Joseph Meskill (Republican) defeated First District Congressman Emilio Q. Daddario (Democratic) 53.76% to 46.23%.
+6th District Congressman Thomas Joseph Meskill (Republican) defeated 1st District Congressman Emilio Q. Daddario (Democratic) 53.76% to 46.23%.

 Colorado

 In Colorado, John Arthur Love won re-election.
-He served until 1973, when he would resign to become the first head of Energy Policy under President Nixon.

 Florida

-Florida's Claude R. Kirk Jr. was another 'first Republican governor since Reconstruction' as well (he switched from Democrat to Republican early on), and was defeated by the Democrat Reubin Askew.
+Florida's Claude R. Kirk Jr. was the first Republican governor since Reconstruction, and was defeated by Democrat Reubin Askew.

 Georgia

-In Georgia, governors would be limited to one term until a constitutional amendment in 1976, after which George Busbee became the first governor to serve two consecutive terms.
-Future president Jimmy Carter won the election.
+In Georgia, governors were limited to one term until a constitutional amendment in 1976.
+Future president Democrat Jimmy Carter won the election.

 Hawaii

 In Hawaii, Burns won another term in 1970, but in 1973, Burns had health problems and his Lt.
-Governor George Ariyoshi, took over-as acting governor, and in 1974, with Burns' retirement, won a term in his own right.
+Governor, George Ariyoshi, took over as acting governor; in 1974, with Burns' retirement, he won a term in his own right.
 Burns died in 1975.